insure logo

 “While each company’s contract can be different, most insurance companies will give a family up to 30 days to notify the insurance company of a policyholder’s death,” he says.

-The main issue for the insurance company is how the contract is titled — who will be living there and who owns the property?
+The primary concern for the insurance company is how the contract is titled — they will want to know who owns the property and who will be living there.

 “For example, if a husband and wife own the house and the husband dies, the wife can send a certified death certificate and the policies can be placed in her name since she has ownership,” Morales says.